Skip to content

 Rhubarb Bars

 In the past few months, I’ve had two different versions of these, Both are delicious!
 My sister made these Rhubarb Custard Bars for Easter, and my aunt made these Rhubarb Dream Bars for a recent family picnic.
-Neither one of them ranks very high in the “good for you” category … so perhaps a good thing to make to take somewhere and then just eat one.
+Neither one of them ranks very high in the “good for you” category … so perhaps a good thing to take somewhere and then just eat one.
 Or two.

 Rhubarb Cream Pie